lucasfcosta/harray/README.md

 ## Installing

-To install Harray you've just gotta type `npm install harray` on your console.
+To install Harray you just need to type `npm install harray` on your console.

 ```
 $ npm install harray